FOX NASCAR Insider

 Nashville had a slightly later start time this year, but a full night race at both tracks will be good for the comfort of fans and drivers.
 Atlanta goes from mid-afternoon to late night.

 How the time change affects the race remains to be seen: sometimes more grip at night doesn’t help the final product.
 But if people are miserable in the stands and on the track after a full day in the sun, that doesn’t help the fan experience.
 Hopefully these moves will help.

 “We already came up with a new slogan: three in 23 made sense.” —joey logano in search of a third Cup title in 2023

 Bob Pockrass covers NASCAR for FOX Sports.
 He has spent decades covering motorsports, including the last 30 Daytona 500, with stints on ESPN, Sporting News, the NASCAR Scene Magazine and The (Daytona Beach) News-Journal.
 Follow him on Twitter @bobpockrassand enroll within the FOX Sports activities NASCAR E-newsletter with Bob Pockrass.

-Get extra from the NASCAR Cup Sequence Comply with your favorites to get details about video games, information and extra
+Get extra from the NASCAR Cup Collection Observe your favorites to get details about video games, information and extra